Club Atlético Huracán: The revolution of Menotti

 The most frequent line-up of Huracán in 1973 was: Héctor Roganti, Nelson Chabay, Daniel Buglione, Alfio Basile, Jorge Carrascosa, Miguel Brindisi, Francisco Russo, Carlos Babington, René Houseman, Roque Avallay, and Omar Larrosa.
-The team finished with 46 points (four more than runners-up Boca Juniors) with 19 matches won and five loses.
+The team finished with 46 points (four more than runners-up Boca Juniors) with 19 matches won and five losses.

 With a team formed with most of the players that had won the title, Huracán reached the semifinals in the 1974 Copa Libertadores being later eliminated by Independiente (who would become champions) and Peñarol.
 In domestic competitions, Huracán was runner-up in the 1975 Metropolitano and 1976 Metropolitano.
 Some of the most notable players of that time were Osvaldo Ardiles and goalkeeper Héctor Baley, both of whom would win the 1978 World Cup playing for the Argentina national football team.

 Relegations

 The 1980s was not a good decade for the club.
 Huracán were relegated for the first time to the second division, Primera B Nacional in 1986.
-The team played four years there until Huracán won promotion to Primera in 1990, being coached by former player and idol Carlos Babington.
+The team played four years there until it won promotion to Primera in 1990, being coached by former player and idol Carlos Babington.
 Some of its most notable players were Antonio Mohamed and Fernando Quiroz.

 Coached by former player Héctor Cúper, Huracán was 1994 Torneo Clausura runner-up after a great campaign during that season, losing in the last fixture when the Parque Patricios' team was soundly defeated by Independiente (who became champions) 4–0, in a match played in Estadio Libertadores de América.